raspberrypi/documentation/hardware/raspberrypi/bootmodes/net.md

 # Network booting

 This section describes how network booting works.
 There is also a [tutorial](net_tutorial.md) available on setting up a working bootable system.
+Network booting works only for the wired adapter.
+Booting over wireless LAN is not supported.

 To network boot, the boot ROM does the following: